Transit pass: North America

-USA
+United States

 Chicago

 Unlimited Ride passes allow travel on all CTA buses and trains with a 1-Day Fun Pass, or 3-day, 7-day or 30-day unlimited-ride passes.
 The pass, via Ventra, activates the first time the rider uses it and is good for the number of consecutive days shown on the front of the pass.

 1-Day ($10), 3-Day ($20), 7-Day ($33) and 30-Day ($100).
 Metra also offers monthly unlimited ride passes that vary in price depending on fare zones, as well as a weekend pass via Ventra that offers unlimited rides through all zones at a flat $10.

 Greyhound

 Greyhound Lines: As from September 30, 2012, the Discovery Pass is no longer available for purchase.
 The company is thought to feel that 'board-anytime go-anywhere' passes complicate their new business model of "guaranteed reserved seats".

 Martha's Vineyard

 In Martha's Vineyard it is rare to offer an annual pass in addition to passes valid for one, three, seven, or thirty-one days.
 The cost of an annual pass is $100 for adults and $50 for students.
 All other types of passes are available at adult prices only.